cslab/pyoslc/README.md

 app = OSLCAPP(name='oslc-app', prefix='/oslc')
 ```

-The code above will create an `OSLCAPP` instance which is an OSLC API that will be
+The above code will create an `OSLCAPP` instance which is an OSLC API.
+This application
+could be used either to run a standalone web server or to be plugged into an existent
+REST API.

+The OSLC application will manage the requests for the endpoints established in the OSLC spec
-processing the requests and will return RDF representation.
+and the serialization of the date to return the responses in their RDF representation.

 Now you can run the application by executing the following command: